 Best Smart Cooler: Super Real Business Cooler with Speakers

-The name might throw you off at first, but this cooler actually gets incredible reviews from customers on Amazon.
+The name might throw you off at first, but this cooler is actually packed with excellent features.
 It has two full-range Bluetooth speakers, as well as an 8-watt subwoofer.
 It’s totally fine if you catch a little spray when a wave crashes in, too — the speakers are water-resistant.
 It also able to be operated from all devices, according to the company, including both iPhones and Androids (you can even charge your phone with from the USB outlet).
 We love that you can remove one of the speakers if you head over to play some volleyball on the beach or want to move it into the tent at night.
 Back in the cooler, they’ll last for more than eight hours.
 If you don’t like the black color, it also comes in stripes, American flag patterns, and backpack styles.
 Best of all, it’s pretty lightweight at 1.7 pounds without cans or bottles.

 Best Soft-Sided: eBags Crew Cooler II